avicooper1/LING-380-Final-Project-Spring-2020/README.md

 ## Training the models

-To train the models, uncomment the desired model from run_experiment.sh, then submit a job via submit_experiment.sh.
+To train the models, uncomment the desired model from run_experiment.sh, and then if submitting a job to a Slurm cluster, (like the one maintained by the Yale HPC Center,) use submit_experiment.sh.
 The file example_lm.py contains the code for loading the SNLI data, defining the model, and training it.

 ## Testing the models